DSA Link

 Template

-"When my P5 team lost the zonals semi by two points, I realised I wanted to be the player who takes that shot — not avoids it."
+"When my P5 team lost the zonals semi by two points, I realised I wanted to be the player who takes that shot — not the one who avoids it."

 "What position do you play?"